chiarasharp/virulence/README.md

 6. [Conclusion](#conclusion)

 ## <a name="#introduction"> 1.
 Introduction</a>
-The goal of this website is to explain, in a comprehensible way, the evolution of the disease COVID-19 in Italy throughout the last 2 years (2020-2021), focusing our attention on the causes that made our country one of the most affected by the pandemic, and how these causes influenced each other in the process.
+The goal of this website is to explain, in a comprehensible way, the evolution of the disease COVID-19 in Italy in the first wave of the pandemic (february to may 2020), focusing our attention on the causes that made our country one of the most affected by the pandemic, and how these causes influenced each other in the process, all of this by looking at 2019 data.
 We took into consideration many aspects of the virus that have probably been underestimated or ignored at first, in order to provide people a clear idea of what COVID-19 is and which countermeasures could be adopted to deal with it.
 Virulence (that's the name of the project) aims to tell this story through a proper use of legal and ethical analysis, metadata exploitation and datasets cleaning, in order to provide a neat mashup of all the information sources gathered during the research steps.
 For convenience, the work has been split into 4 parts:

-- Metadata, featuring the Virulence dataset compared with original datasets from other sources
+- Metadata, featuring the metadata of Virulence dataset and the datasets from the primary sources;
-- Visualization, where data results are represented through comprehensible maps and graphs
+- Visualization, where data results are represented through comprehensible maps and graphs;
-- Documentation, where every step of the research is explained
+- Documentation, where every step of the research is explained and where we analyze the collected data;
-- License, a page featuring all the legal permits the projects needed to be completed
+- License, the license of our project.

 ## <a name="#scenario"> 2.
 Scenario</a>
 Why did COVID-19 spread so rapidly in Italy, making us reach one of the highest death rates in the world?
 There was the need to look at the conditions that made it possible, gathering information through data and articles from multiple sources.
 It is often demonstrated that the most relevant events may originate from the most unexpected causes.
 We will indeed have the chance to look at them carefully.